It was the scariest moment of my life, hands down.

 I can start moving on with my life.

-The next few months will not be easy, complications are common and well, to be honest, finances are running thin.
+The next few months will not be easy.
+Complications are common and well, to be honest, finances are running thin.

-Though I have decided that with a new life given to me, I am going to do something that I have wanted to do for a very long time.
+So I have decided that with a new life given to me, I am going to do something that I have wanted to do for a very long time.

 I am going to turn my brand IDoverEGO into a productive company.